cis3296s26/final-project-01-speechchess/README.md

 # How to run
 This game is entirely run in a web browser.
 Just click the link and you can play right away!

-pip install fastapi
-pip install uvicorn
-pip install jinja2

 # How to contribute
 Follow this project board to know the latest status of the project: [http://...]([http://...])

 ### How to build

+- python -m pip install chess SpeechRecognition sounddevice numpy pyttsx3 pygame jinja2 uvicorn fastapi
+- Use preferred IDE

 - Use this github repository: ...
 - Specify what branch to use for a more stable release or for cutting edge development.
 - Use InteliJ 11